From French

 Boudin noir, which means black sausage in French, is known in English as Black pudding.

-Boudin noir is a type of coagulated pig blood sausage which is eaten in France and many other countries, including the United Kingdom, Ireland, Spain, Portugal, parts of the Caribbean, and Quebec, Canada.
+Boudin noir is a type of coagulated pig blood sausage that is eaten in France and many other countries, including the United Kingdom, Ireland, Spain, Portugal, parts of the Caribbean, and Quebec, Canada.

 In the UK and Ireland, slices of grilled or fried black puddings are usually served as part of a traditional full breakfast, whereas in France, that would never happen.
 Instead, it’s served as part of a meal or cooked and sliced as part of a charcuterie board.